 This virtual event is held on Zoom.
-Registration required.
+Registration is now closed.

 Join us for a virtual series in partnership with museums across the United States!
 We’re taking a road trip to the Museum of International Folk Art in Santa Fe, New Mexico and are joined by their staff to explore ideas surrounding Caribbean identities, folklore, and rituals through the following works in our respective museum collections:

 Firelei Báez, Man Without a Country (aka anthropophagist wading in the Artibonite River), 2014-15